hivesolutions/scudum/readme.md

     wpa_supplicant -B -i wlan0 -c <(wpa_passphrase YOUR_SSID YOUR_PASSPHRASE)
     dhclient wlan0

-To be able to configure a wireless network interface one must created/edit a configuration file for example one located under `/etc/wlan0.conf`:
+To be able to configure a wireless network interface using a more "persistent" approach one must created/edit a configuration file for wireless interface under a location (eg: `/etc/wlan0.conf`):

     ctrl_interface=/run/wpa_supplicant
     update_config=1